 What are autoimmune blistering diseases in the eye?

-Ocular involvement in autoimmune blistering diseases has been reported to occur before and after the onset of skin lesions [1,2].
+Ocular involvement in autoimmune blistering diseases has been reported to occur both before and after the onset of skin lesions [1,2].

 Ocular involvement in autoimmune blistering diseases